isomerpages/moe-woodlandssec/_about-us/Our Identity.md

 Making Wisdom and Truth our goal
 Our alma mater to cherish evermore

-(embed video of song here)

 ### School Crest

 <img src="/images/schoolcrest.png"
-     style="width:35%">
+     style="width:50%">

-The overall blue tone reflects the setting of the school near the sea.
-Blue represents harmony, serenity and a closeness to nature.
+> The overall blue tone

+* Reflects the setting of the school near the sea.
+* Blue represents harmony, serenity and a closeness to nature.

-The six-pointed golden star encompasses the total development of the individual's academic, physical, social, emotional, aesthetic and moral aspects that will be strengthened to a fineness represented by the points of the star.
+> The six-pointed golden star

+Encompasses the total development of the individual's academic, physical, social, emotional, aesthetic and moral aspects that will be strengthened to a fineness represented by the points of the star.

-The stylised W is designed as a soaring bird representing purity of spirit and ambition to reach greater heights.
-It is the focus of loyalty and aims to foster a sense of belonging and pride in the school.
+> The stylised W

+* Designed as a soaring bird
+* Representing purity of spirit and ambition to reach greater heights.
+* Focus of loyalty and aims to foster a sense of belonging and pride in the school.

 ### Pupil Creed